rkooyenga/ttf-to-woff2/README.md

         ;;
 esac

-# Check if the directory exists
+# Check if font directory exists
 if [[ ! -d $FONT_DIR ]]; then
     echo -e "${RED}The directory $FONT_DIR does not exist.
 Exiting.${RESET}"
     exit 1